Ilyaki/SplitScreen/README.md

 Mod works by running multiple instances of StardewModdingAPI.exe, SplitScreen allows input to be received and used by inactive windows.
 Also creates "virtual" mouse for each instance

+Use with WindowResize mod to resize windows smaller: https://www.nexusmods.com/stardewvalley/mods/2266

 Breakdown of mod:
 - Game1.game1.InactiveSleepTime = 0 : no fps throttling when window inactive
 - Program.releaseBuild = false : prevents updateActiveMenu returning immidiately(also enables cheats but haven't check what that means yet...)